toholdaquill/toholdaquill.github.io/american-refugees-are-coming.md

 Mishy-Mish patted the man's invisibly-clad knee.
 "Canada's your first and best colonial possession," he said.
 "Don't you ever doubt it."

 The Merkan chuckled.
 "Canada: American's best bitch.
 I like the sound of that."
 Then his expression grew serious.
 "Goddamn terrorists.
-What's the world coming to when you can't oppress your own people without them turning into Twitter terrorists?"
+What's the world coming to when you can't oppress your own people without them complaining about it on Twitter?"

 "The Really Crummy Maple-Flavored Police are on it, sir," the Mishy-Mish said.
 "We won't let these American refugees hurt your feels with their word-bombs, not on my watch."